- Mary Rogelstad

 “What really stays with you are the feelings and the change they’ve engraved to your soul—so embrace every moment of the trip,” Copa said.
 “Leave the artificial Western environment for a while and explore the mystical world of the exotic destination you are visiting.”

 It’s hoped this year’s travelers will do just that.
-This summer’s program is almost sold out, and the students attending are from three different countries.
+This summer program often sells out, and it regularly attracts students from different countries.
 Some of them are well-traveled, visiting nations ranging from Belize and Iceland to India and Israel.

-Other students like Lía, who is from Spain, have had more limited travel experiences.
+Other students like Lía, who is from Spain, had more limited travel experiences before making plans to go on the program.

 “The furthest I’ve traveled is Portugal, but I have never traveled outside of Europe so I’m quite excited about going,” Lía said.